 The female condom is available in 130 countries.
 There are different types of female condoms, but some common brand names include Femidom, Dominique, Femy, Myfemy, Protectiv, Elegance, Della and Care.

 There are new designs of female condom being developed and produced across the world each aiming to be more comfortable and user-friendly.

 How to talk about condoms with your partner

-If you want to share the responsibility with your partner when it comes to safer sex then a female condom is a good way of helping you feel in control of your sexual health.
 You may feel embarrassed talking about condoms, but the consequences of not using one could be far more serious.

 There are advantages and disadvantages to using one form of contraceptive over another.
 It’s a good idea to arm yourself with as much information as you can about your options before you discuss them with your partner.
 Try and have this conversation before having sex, rather than in the heat of the moment.